-Patients commented positively that staff were respectful, caring and kind.
+Patients commented positively that staff were kind, helpful and welcoming.
 We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Nervous patients said staff were compassionate and understanding.